UDT-ITF/website/source/presentation/index.md

 Additional motivations may be added to the Annotation to further clarify the intent, drawn from [extensions][prezi30-ldce] or other sources.
 Clients _MUST_ ignore motivation values that they do not understand.
 Other motivation values given in the Web Annotation specification _SHOULD_ be used where appropriate, and examples are given in the [Presentation API Cookbook][annex-cookbook].

+> Here we'll obviously need to replace the values with whatever we're actually using.
 | Value | Description |
 | ----- | ----------- |
 | `painting` | Resources associated with a TextFrame by an Annotation that has the `motivation` value `painting`  _MUST_ be presented to the user as the representation of the TextFrame.
 The content can be thought of as being _of_ the TextFrame.
 The use of this motivation with target resources other than TextFrames is undefined.
 For example, an Annotation that has the `motivation` value `painting`, a body of an Image and the target of the TextFrame is an instruction to present that Image as (part of) the visual representation of the TextFrame.
 Similarly, a textual body is to be presented as (part of) the visual representation of the TextFrame and not positioned in some other part of the user interface.|